nghtaiminh/DS-Pipeline-Spotify-API/README.md

 ## Further Improvemments

 - Setup Airflow to schedule the extract process daily
-- More complex and interactive visulizations to explore deeper the listening habits and tastse in music
+- More complex and interactive visualizations to explore deeper the listening habits and tastes in music
 - Deploy on Streamlit Cloud

 ## References